ahmadaghazadeh/ahmadaghazadeh/README.md

 <h1 align="left">I'm Ahmad Aghazadeh. </h1>

-<p>As a Senior Android developer with over 10 years of professional experience.
-I focus on Android applications and their integration with back-end services.
-Therefore, commitment to collaborative problem-solving, obeying Clean Code, Scrum, Clean Architecture, writing tests, and creating quality products is essential.
+<p>As a Senior Android and Full stack developer with over 10 years of professional experience.
+I focus on Android applications and their integration with back-end.
+Therefore, commitment to collaborative problem-solving, obeying Clean Code, Scrum, Clean Architecture, TDD, BDD, writing tests, and creating quality products is essential.
 I also train and guide newcomers' staff and code review their code.
-I am skilled in Java and Kotlin.

-Furthermore, I have over 10 years of experience creating and delivering scale-up and scale-out applications and solutions.
-The front-end of my website is built using React and the back-end is built using C#.
-Proven knowledge of clean code, SOLID, Unit tests, code reviews culture, TDD, microservices, BDD, and TDD.

-I work in an agile team.
-I constantly strive to learn new technologies to upgrade myself.
+I am skilled in Java, Kotlin, C#, and React.
+I work in an agile team and I constantly strive to learn new technologies to upgrade myself.

 Android Developer | Software Engineer | Full Stack Developer | C# .NET Developer | Mobile Developer
 </p>